 On Tuesday, December 10, 2019, the Law Library of Congress will commemorate Human Rights Day with a discussion on the women’s suffrage movement and how it impacts women’s rights today.
 Each year the Law Library of Congress celebrates Human Rights Day with a panel discussion focusing on the understanding and recognition of a critical social, […]

 The National Statuary Hall of the United States Capitol has a number of statues of indigenous Americans—Will Rogers, Kamehameha I, Washakie, Po’pay, Sequoyah, Sakakawea, and the newest—Chief Standing Bear, just donated to the hall by Nebraska and installed in September 2019.
 If a legal scholar wanted to study an inspiring legal figure for Native American […]

 Nov.
 20, 2019, marks the 30th anniversary of the United Nations Convention on the Right of the Child.
 This posts includes online resources connected to Children’s Rights.

 The following is a guest post by Elizabeth Boomer, a legal research analyst in the Global Legal Research Directorate.
 Blockchain, a technology regularly associated with digital currency, is increasingly being utilized as a corporate social responsibility tool in major international corporations.
 This intersection of law, technology, and corporate responsibility was addressed earlier this month at the World Bank Law, Justice, […]

-Our latest rare book video features the trial of Aaron Burr.
+On this day in 1777, the first Constitution of the United States, the Articles of Confederation, was adopted by the Continental Congress.
+Our latest rare book video features the first printing of the Articles of Confederation.
 This item is held by the Rare Book and Special Collections Division of the Library of Congress.